ItsLiu/Ultimate-Windows-Tweaker/README.md

 - The script also includes individual tweaks that can be applied based on the user's specific needs.

 ## Future Plans
+- Next update each Function will be a seperate script
 - Be able to Enable/Disable Tweaks and Presets
 - Possibly update UI by migrating the code to Python
 - Add more Indivdual Tweaks/Optimizations